Colombia Geisha Coffee Edwin Noreña

 In the 1960’s, government officials from Panama brought Geisha seeds from the CATIE to farmers in their country.
 Germplasm banks and coffee researchers utilized the first recorded translation of the varietal name as “Geisha” but this spelling is now used interchangeably with “Gesha”.

-About Wilton Benitez Coffee
+About Edwin Noreña Coffee

+Edwin’s willingness to think outside the box and excitement for weaving together tradition with new innovations in agronomical science have only grown.
 His journey into coffee cultivation and processing in his youth helps him to realize his affinity for coffee farming today.
 In the last decade, he’s become more focused on technological advances in cultivation and processing.
 The potential for modernizing coffee farming with advanced methods and new machines while perfecting the tried and true best-practices of his life’s work results in remarkable coffees.
 They demand the attention of the global community.
-We are thrilled to offer this rare competition coffee from a fan favorite.
+We are thrilled to offer this rare limited coffee from a fan favorite.

 Everything about his operation is cutting-edge.
 There’s a microbiology laboratory on site alongside the quality laboratory and processing facilities.
 He grows more than 20 coffee varietals.
 Firstly, meticulous processes including rigorous selection, sterilization, sorting and characterization of cherries, and an initial controlled anaerobic fermentation are applied to each lot.
 Even further processing may be applied to the lot according to the most prolific potential profile.